icann/lgr-django/README.md

 #### Celery

 Celery is used to handle asynchronous processing for long operations in background.
 A broker is used to transport messages.
-See Celery documentation on [broker configuration](http://docs.celeryproject.org/en/latest/getting-started/brokers/).
+See Celery documentation on [broker configuration](http://docs.celeryproject.org/en/3.1/getting-started/brokers/).
-The default broker used is the (experimental) [Django Database broker](http://docs.celeryproject.org/en/latest/getting-started/brokers/django.html).
+The default broker used is the [redis broker](http://docs.celeryproject.org/en/3.1/getting-started/brokers/redis.html).

 To launch celery, in a venv-enabled console: